 The parking garage is on the east side of campus.
-There will be a yearly parking fee of \$160.00 (cash or money order) for students wishing to use the school parking garage.
+There will be a yearly parking permit fee of \$180.00 (cash, schoolpay or money order) for students wishing to use the school parking garage.
+The speed limit in the garage is 5 mph and traffic travels in both directions, traffic flows in and out at any time.
+Violations may result in the revocation of your parking permit without a refund.

 When purchasing a parking tag, a student must furnish: